 (5) Supporting economic development in urban and rural areas, including services for workers and visitors that support the travel and tourism industry.

 (b) All services supported by state and federal funds administered by the Agency shall strive to increase ridership and meet performance standards as set in the most recent Public Transit Policy Plan and updated in the Agency’s annual Route Performance Report.
 The Agency shall work with transit providers to ensure efficient and effective use of transit subsidies and ameliorate the performance of those services that do not meet the defined standards.
-Providers shall design public transit service in the most appropriate and cost-effective way for their services areas, using
+Providers shall design public transit service in the most appropriate and cost-effective way for their services areas, using all available appropriate service options.

 The existing paragraphs (b), (c), and (d) in §5083 would follow the proposed text as paragraphs (c), (d), and (e).